 Desktop Premium does exactly what it says on the tin.
 It’s a grammar checker, spelling checker, punctuation checker and style checker that can be used on your desktop both online and offline.

-With WhiteSmoke Web, you can log into any web browser, start writing and this product will check and correct your grammar, spelling, punctuation, and style.
+With WhiteSmoke Web browser extension, you can log into any web browser, start writing and this product will check and correct your grammar, spelling, punctuation, and style.

 You can access WhiteSmoke’s mobile app using either the Apple Store or Google Play.
 Once downloaded, it will ensure you use excellent writing, style, punctuation, and grammar while you’re on the go.
 You can also access a few English Writing tutorials to help improve your written communication skills.